 If You Want to Be a Little Bored

 Sometimes topics that are a bit dense lend themselves to putting you to bed—just ask ballet dancer Isabella Boylston about her Leonardo da Vinci audiobook.
-This option, which is currently Audible’s top download, is all about how the ancient Greeks developed mathematics.
+This option is all about how the ancient Greeks developed mathematics.
 Narrated by Tony Shaloub, it’s the auditory equivalent of sitting in a worn armchair in a cozy home library.

 If You Want Something Lighthearted